cloud-pak-gitops/website/docs/overview/what-is-cloudpakops.md

 ## Use Cases

-- As a Cluster Admin, I want to install Cloud Pak automatically without any manual operations.
-(Automatic Install)
 - As a Cluster Admin, I want to install Cloud Pak from scratch using GitOps, and track the Cluster update via Git Commit log.
 (Day 1 Operation)
 - As a Cluster Admin, I want to modify, upgrade existing Cloud Pak deployment using GitOps.
 (Day 2 Operation)
 - As a Cluster Admin, I want to have the same install experience for all Cloud Paks via GitOps.
 (Consistent Install Experience)